 The City of Providence has 42 K-12 schools operating in 38 municipal school buildings.
-The buildings are owned by the City, and maintained by Aramark[TM] with oversight by the Providence Public Schools Department (PPSD) and the City's Department of Public Property.
-Five of the buildings house more than one school, such as the Charles N. Fortes and Alfred Lima, Sr. Elementary Schools, which are housed in different wings of The Leviton Complex building, and the Evolutions and 360 High Schools, which are located in Hope High School.
+The buildings are owned by the City, and maintained by AramarkTM with oversight by the Providence Public School District and the City's Department of Public Property.
+Five of the buildings house more than one school, such as the Charles N. Fortes and Alfred Lima, Sr. Elementary Schools, which are housed in different wings of The Leviton Complex building, and the Evolutions (now closed) and 360 High Schools, which are located in Mt.
+Pleasant High School.

 Representing the majority of the City's building space, and with a student, teacher, and staff population of nearly 28,000, City schools account for most of Providence's municipal energy use.
-In FY 2018, Providence's schools used 259,308 MMBtu, or 65% of the City's energy consumption (see Figure 12).
-After seeing a substantial drop in 2016, the energy used by the City's school buildings has increased slightly the past two years, coinciding with a dramatic up-tick in after-school and summer programs that began being offered by the City in FY 2017, including Summer Learning Programs, and Summer Day and Specialty Camps.
+In FY 2019, Providence's schools used 287,686 MMBtu, or 67% of the City's energy consumption (see figure 12).
+After seeing a substantial drop in 2016, the energy used by the City's school buildings has increased the past three years, coinciding with a dramatic up-tick in after-school and summer programs that began being offered by the City in FY 2017, including the Mayor Elorza's Summer Learning Program, and Summer Day Camp.